jorgearanda/streamlines/README.md

   streamlines to a gate, but not from it in the same turn).
 Ships may only jump between matching Gates, and Gates must be carried into place like other cargo.
+* Engineering: allows a ship that uses it when on top of a Streamline card to rotate that Streamline card 90 degrees in either direction.
+  The Engineering card is then discarded.

 Cards that have been played go into a pile and are re-dealt when the deck runs dry.
 This means that streamline cards will eventually be